DataDog/documentation/content/security/agent.md

 This article is part of a **series on data security**.

-Customers can send data to the Datadog service by using a locally installed [agent][1] or through our [HTTP API][2].
-While use of Datadog does not strictly require use of the Datadog agent, the vast majority of customers will leverage the agent.
+Customers can send data to the Datadog service by using a locally installed [Agent][1] or through our [HTTP API][2].
+While use of Datadog does not strictly require use of the Datadog Agent, the vast majority of customers will leverage the Agent.
 This article describes the main security capabilities and features available to customers to ensure their environment is secure.

 ## Data Protection

 The Datadog Agent submits data to Datadog over a TLS-encrypted TCP connection by default.
-As of version 6, the agent can be configured to enforce TLS 1.2 when connecting to Datadog.
-Customers who require the use of "strong cryptography", for example, to meet PCI requirements, will need to use Agent v6 and set the `force_tls_12: yes` setting in the agent’s configuration file.
+As of version 6, the Agent can be configured to enforce TLS 1.2 when connecting to Datadog.
+Customers who require the use of "strong cryptography", for example, to meet PCI requirements, will need to use Agent v6 and set the `force_tls_12: yes` setting in the Agent’s configuration file.

 ## Agent Logs Obfuscation

-The Datadog agent generates local logs in order to support [agent troubleshooting][3] as required.
+The Datadog Agent generates local logs in order to support [Agent troubleshooting][3] as required.
 As a safety precaution, these local logs are filtered for keywords that could indicate a potential credential (e.g. API key, password and token keywords, etc.), which are then obfuscated before being written to disk.

 ## Local HTTP Server